jalmx/getnotex/Readme.md

-# Generate descriptcion from melt kdenlive
+# Generate description from melt kdenlive

 Get note from kdenlive and generate a file for description youtube

-Get a template for youtube
+Generate a template for youtube

 ```
 {{Title}}